Refactor in the Direction Errors Take You

 // After

-This is what I mean by code that counterbalances itself.
-A change on one side of a contract creates a force that pulls the rest of the system into alignment.
 Without this, changes propagate silently.
-You rename a field, nothing complains, and you find out weeks later in production that a consumer was still reading the old name.
-With good types and interfaces, that breakage is immediate and loud.
+You rename a field, nothing complains, and weeks later you find out in production that a consumer was still reading the old name.
+With good types, that breakage is immediate and loud.

 Start from the right place

-This is where most refactors go wrong, not in execution but in where they begin.
+Most refactors go wrong not in execution but in where they begin.

 If you change a low-level utility that 20 modules depend on, you get 20 errors pointing in 20 different directions.
-You jump between unrelated parts of the codebase, your diff grows, and the refactor stalls.
-You wanted a path.
-You got a scatter plot.
+Your diff grows, you jump between unrelated files and the refactor stalls.
+You wanted a path, but got a scatter plot.

 The goal is to create a trail: a sequence where fixing one error leads naturally to the next.
 To do that, you need to start at the right node.